 Hybrid is a thematic journal aimed at fostering a culture of research and writing at the Indus Valley School of Art and Architecture and beyond.
-It is transdisciplinary in nature, and focuses primarily on those practices and projects that seek to apply any combination of art, design, architectural, and related genres, to issues of critical, cultural, political, and educational significance, inclusion, and social justice.
+It is transdisciplinary in nature, and focuses primarily on those practices and projects that seek to apply any combination of art, desian, architectural, and related genres, to issues of critical, cultural, political, and educational significance, inclusion, and social justice.
 It emphasizes praxis by providing a forum for research into the creative practices that exist within urban, academic, developmental, and other milieus, especially in the national and regional contexts of Pakistan and South Asia.
 Hybrid offers a platform for disseminating research by established and upcoming academics and practitioners as well as students, and includes sections for lead essays, a photo essay, interview, portfolio, and a spotlight on crafts.
 Its objective is to bring new and multiple perspectives, grounded in Pakistan and the region, to a local, regional and international audience, and to further pertinent debates.
-An editorial board spearheads the iournal which was initiated in 2016, and the fifth issue will be published in December 2022.
+An editorial board spearheads the journal which was initiated in 2016, and the sixth volume will come out by the end of 2023.
+Previous versions can be purchased on campus and are available online.